jorgeblacio/zlog/doc/options/index.rst

 .. note::

-	The cache statistics will only be available if zlog is built with the WITH_CACHE macro.
+	The cache statistics will only be available if zlog is built with the WITH_STATS macro.
 	You can define it using the CMake configuration ``add_definitions(-DWITH_STATS)``